Universally measurable sets may all be Delta^1_2: Sequences and trees

-In Section \ref{itsec} we will be building a suitable $X$-generic condition, where $X$ is a countable elementary submodel of a large enough initial segment of the universe containing our iteration.
+In Section \ref{itsec} we will be building a suitable $X$-generic condition for some $\bbP_{\alpha_{*}}$ as above, where $X$ is a countable elementary submodel of a large enough initial segment of the universe containing our iteration.
 The first definition below lists useful data that comes with such a situation.
-The second definition presents a tree of conditions which will guide us to finding our desired condition.
+The second definition describes a tree of conditions which will guide us to finding our desired condition.

 \begin{df} A \emph{suitable data sequence} is sequence